Anksharskarp/Anksharskarp.github.io/documentation/tools.md

 Register CSS in `scripts/lib/styles.mjs`.
 Use the shared `page()` renderer and register the generated route in `scripts/lib/site.mjs`.
 Pass its entry-point path through the renderer's `modulePath` option instead of loading every tool on every page.
-For example, this workspace uses `tools: true`, `prefix: "../"`, and `modulePath: "assets/js/tools/workspace.js"`; another tool can supply its own module while retaining the shared Tools navigation state.
+Its optional `pageClass` adds a body class for scoped layout.
+For example, this workspace uses `tools: true`, `prefix: "../"`, `pageClass: "tools-page"`, and `modulePath: "assets/js/tools/workspace.js"`; another tool can supply its own module and layout class while retaining the shared Tools navigation state.
+The wider `--width` override is scoped to `body.tools-page` in `tools.css`.

+Compose larger page sections as template partials. `scripts/lib/site.mjs` loads the four files in `src/templates/tools/` and passes their rendered HTML to the matching placeholders in `src/templates/tools.html`.
+Register a new partial in that composition before adding its placeholder.
+Unresolved placeholders are build errors.
+Reuse `initToolWindows()` when another workspace needs the same dialog behavior; keep that utility's own data and calculations in its entry point.

 The current `/tools/` route opens this workspace directly.
 If a tools index is introduced, preserve this entry point or provide an intentional link or redirect.